Hamisakim/Doodler/README.md

 # Wins
 * Working as a team to create a really cool interactive app!
 # Challenges
-* Managing and splitting work proved challenging initially
+* Managing and splitting work proved challenging initially!
+* Merging and solving conflicts was something we had to learn on the fly and practice.